CorfuDB/CorfuDB/it/README.md

 # Integration testing in CorfuDB

 Integration testing is often a difficult venture, especially when it comes to distributed systems.
-This testing framework helps to speed up this process by making it easier to link together services in a cluster.
+This testing framework helps to speed up this process by making it easier to link together services in a universe.

 ### The idea
-Provide an abstraction of `cluster` that enables us to work with distributed applications as logical services and manage them.
+Provide an abstraction of `universe` that enables us to work with distributed applications as logical services and manage them.
 Provide API to write complex testing scenarios for distributed applications, checking correctness of the application state.

 ### Design: